 I hate this site.
 Is there one run by a Republican?Yes.
 Take a look at electionprojection.com.
 It is run by someone who has devoted his life to Jesus and is strongly biased in favor of Republicans in his commentary (but his numbers seem to be OK).

 Can I put a link to your site from my website or blog?Yes.
-Click on Icons for bloggers on the menu and there are three different size icon> you can just cut and paste onto your website or blog.
+Click on Icons for bloggers on the menu and there are two different icons you can just cut and paste onto your website or blog.
 Or make your own.

 Is there a way to search this site?Yes.
 Use the Google search box at the bottom of the main page.